kent-daniel/FieryDragonsGameOOP/Project/Sprint2/README.md

 once clicked win logic will run for winning the game

+### The folder Sprint 2
+this is the game folder and please run terminal from this folder

 ### Prerequisites

 Ensure you have Python installed on your system.